cbochs/portal.nvim/README.md

 ## Marking

 A `mark` is a persistent tag on a file or buffer.
 It is a means of indicating a file you want to return to.
 By itself, it has no function.
-It's use comes when the `"marked"` query item is used in a query.
+It's use comes when `"marked"` is used in a query.

 For example, the following will open a single portal to the first `marked` file, searching backwards in the jumplist:

 ```lua
 require("portal").jump_backward({